pinobatch/numism/docs/gb_emu_testing.md

 Like VBA, rew. fails "01-special" and "11-op a,(hl)" because of `daa` problems.
 At least rew. gets flags right more often, particularly N.

+Apart from VBA not clearing the H flag, VBA and rew. have no errors on AF states that result from adding or subtracting two valid BCD bytes.
+Incorrect results come from pathological AF states, such as carry with A >= $40.
+Leave them for level 3 or later.

 Like NO$GMB, rew. fails `add sp` and `ld hl, sp+`.
 More worrying is the failure on basic interrupt functionality.
 It fails the first test in "02-interrupts", which triggers an interrupt through